 In this example, Ram0 is scaled into Ram1.
 Ram1 is then increased by 5 and stored into Ram2.
 Ram0 and Ram2 could be considered a source or destination group.

 2) Temporary Ram (Double)

-a.
-This is similar to the Temporary Ram (Int 64), except manipulations will be conducted against the 64bit floating point to allow for large data.
+a) This is like the Temporary Ram (Int 64), except manipulations will be conducted against the 64bit floating point to allow for large data.

 3) Ticks Per Second